Tony Docherty: Dundee

 Docherty became a manager in his own right in May 2023, when he was appointed by Dundee.
 Docherty would have a successful first season as head coach, and was named as the SPFL's Premiership Manager of the Month for March 2024.
 On 13 April 2024, Docherty would lead Dundee to top six football with a goalless draw away to former club Aberdeen.
 Later that month, Docherty would be nominated by PFA Scotland for Manager of the Year alongside long time partner Derek McInnes and John McGlynn.
 Docherty was also nominated in May for the Scottish Football Writers' Association's Manager of the Year award.

 On 25 June 2024, Docherty committed to Dundee by signing a new contract with the club.
 After Dundee finished 10th in the 2024-25 Scottish Premiership, avoiding a relegation play-off by winning on the final day, Docherty was sacked by Dundee.

 Ross County

 On 2 September 2025, Docherty returned to management with Scottish Championship club Ross County.
+In the aftermath of a 6-0 defeat by Raith Rovers which left County bottom of the table, Docherty departed the club on 14 December 2025.

+Scotland U21

+On 24 August 2026, Docherty was announced as the new head coach of the Scotland national under-21 football team, with Steven Naismith announced as his assistant.